JacquiM/RubricAutomation/README.md

 The technologies used in this solution include:
 - Google Drive: document management
 - Google Sheets: workbook and worksheet management
-- Python:automate the creation and synchronisation of student rubrics and class results
+- Python: automate the creation and synchronisation of student rubrics and class results

 ## Instructions
 Use the detailed steps listed in TheJPanda blog post in order to appropriately use this code.